 On the other hand, the MEF introduced by Nathan et al. (2008) has been recognized as a key and structural paradigm to study movement ecology (e.g. Doherty and Driscoll (2018), Pittman, Osbourn, and Semlitsch (2014), Morelle, Lehaire, and Lejeune (2014)).
 It was intended to set the stage of a unified theory of movement, thus being at the foundation of the research questions in the field: where is the animal going? how is the animal moving? what is the animal doing? why is the animal moving?
 (Williams et al. (2019)).
 As shown in this work, the link between movement and external factors has caught most of the attention from the community, and was the main studied component in all taxonomical groups (except humans).
 And while there have been advances on motion capacity and assessing the internal factors driving movement, and less in navigation, these components are still understudied.

-There is, thus, a trade-off between data-driven movement ecology and ideas-driven movement ecology (mainly representedd by the MEF) (see an analogous discussion for physical sciences in Dyson (2012)).
+There is, thus, a trade-off between data-driven movement ecology and ideas-driven movement ecology (mainly represented by the MEF) (see an analogous discussion for physical sciences in Dyson (2012)).
 The topics identified here are a product of this trade-off.
 Some of them are inherently more data-driven (like the data topic itself), but most of them are a clear mixture of both ideas and data worlds.

 These topics are also generally consistent with identified key questions in the movement ecology of marine megafauna (Hays et al. (2016)), most of which are relevant for movement ecology of organisms in general: anthropogenic effects (e.g. studied as human disturbance in habitats), prey and predation, the physiological context, the drivers of long-distance movement, social interactions, and mechanistic approaches to understand movement across species.
-Other questions in Hays et al. (2016) were not relevant in the literature topics but should be addressed more strongly in the future: the role of memory and innate behaviors in movement patterns, consistent with the poor number of studies in navigation; the role of megafauna in the ecosystem, may be too specific to appear; climate change, which could have been a challenge up to now do to the length of the collected time series; and consequences of biologging on individuals and population, including the ethical responsibilities of researchers (Kays et al. (2015)).
-Finally, how movement can be used for conservation and management, another key question in Hays et al. (2016), appears in a few topics but not at the core of any of them.
+Other research questions in Hays et al. (2016) were not selected as major topics but should be addressed more strongly in the future: the role of memory and innate behaviors in movement patterns, consistent with the poor number of studies in navigation; the role of megafauna in the ecosystem, may be too specific to appear; climate change, which could have been a challenge up to now do to the length of the collected time series; and consequences of biologging on individuals and population, including the ethical responsibilities of researchers (Kays et al. (2015)).
+Finally, the application of movement for conservation and management, another key question in Hays et al. (2016), appears in a few topics, but is not central to any of them.
 Except for human-centered movement studies (that are not fishers or hunters), conservation and management are the ultimate practical goal from studying movement.
 The lack of a conservation-specific topic may be a consequence of having papers (that are about different research subjects) referring to it as an indirect ultimate goal but only a few of them addressing how to effectively use movement for management (see Hays et al. (2019) for marine examples).
 Linking movement ecology to conservation and management seems to remain as a major challenge (Allen and Singh (2016), Ogburn et al. (2017), Lowerre-Barbieri et al. (2019)).
 Main issues behind this are disciplinary divides, insufficient data coverage, access or sharing, and concrete incorporation of movement into decision-making (Ogburn et al. (2017)).